elevenfox/foximage/README.md

  - run script `misc/02_generate_users_and_assign_to_files.php` to generate users and assign to files

- - set cron of crawling-video on dev and sync prod
+ - set cron of crawling-File on dev and sync prod